 Twelve-Day Decorative Carved Frame Workshop

 Let us abandon the formality of classical design as a handicap and see where our imagination will take us.
-This class is a first for me with students.
 We will use our wood carving tools, rasps and spokeshaves.
 We will study slides of modern designs and see what are the building blocks to an attractive design.
 This is key to giving you insight into how to approach abstract design.
 After study, observation and group discussion we will let our instincts lead as the idea evolves everyday as the week progresses.
 Some of the best ideas have humble beginnings.
 So lets see where the week takes us as we pursue the beauty of abstract art.
 You will have a work of art to take home with you.

 Here is a class for the student who want to begin to learn how to see sculptural and abstract shapes.
 The human form is a wonderful exercise to use in mastering how to exercise seeing and understand design.
 When I was studying woodcarving I also did clay modeling at the same time as well.
 It gave me that advantage of seeing form from the inside out by modeling shapes in clay.
 So here is a class to teach you to understand the art of making sculpture and also to help you with the ability to design.
 This is the same as I did in my apprenticeship.
 It was how I built my abilities in the skill of seeing.
 I guarantee that working with clay and the human form will heighten your confidence and strenghten your artistic skills dramatically.
 We will work from the study cast of the human form (seen in the photo above) and it will give you the opportunity to explore the principles of how to model clay, visual mapping and study the ideas of balance, composition and proportions.

-Intro Sculpture Class: Beginner Modeling the Figure in Clay
+Intro Sculpture Class: Modeling the Figure in Clay

 Note: Classes are subject to cancellation based on attendance.